6am6a6ax/Quack/README.md

 Welcome to the home page of my pet project - Quack Graphics Engine.

-**Currently it's in early WIP stage and much more need to do.
+**Currently it's in the early WIP stage and much more needs to be done.
 Also you can find little weird code solutions here.**

-You can check out OpenGL branch (master) and Vulkan branch (vulkan).
+You can check out the OpenGL branch (master) and Vulkan branch (vulkan).

-Engine dependencies are not provided by the repo.
-You must clone them to the CMakeLists build files related folders or change paths manually.
-Here is the list of them:
+To prepare your workspace to build and run the engine and its tools you need to execute `deployment.sh` script.

+The engine was built and tested under `ubuntu 22.04` using `gcc 12.2.0`.

+Here is the full list of the engine dependencies:
 - Assimp
 - EnTT
 - GLEW